cri-for-all/debut-tutors/README.md

 14) What is the command line for deleting a file?

+15) Wath is the command line to find the version of the computer's git ?

 ## Finish early?

 15) If you finished early, try to write a script that will have a short conversation with the user.
 The script should be able to understand the following inputs: